greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/progress_reporting.html.md

 For each active vacuum operation, the `gp_stat_progress_vacuum_summary` view aggregates across the Greenplum Database cluster the metrics reported by `gp_stat_progress_vacuum`.

-(Regular `VACUUM` modifies the table in place. `VACUUM FULL` on a heap table rewrites the table as does a `CLUSTER` operation.
-For information about progress reporting for `VACUUM FULL` on a heap table, see [CLUSTER and VACUUM FULL Progress Reporting](#cluster_progress).)
+Regular `VACUUM` modifies a heap table in place. `VACUUM FULL` on a heap table rewrites the table as does a `CLUSTER` operation.
+For information about progress reporting for `VACUUM FULL` on a heap table, see [CLUSTER and VACUUM FULL Progress Reporting](#cluster_progress).

 In Greenplum Database, an AO/CO table vacuum behaves differently than a heap table vacuum.
 Because Greenplum stores the logical EOF for each segment file, it does not need to scan physical blocks after the logical EOF, so Greenplum can truncate them.
-Greenplum always rewrites data into new segment files to get rid of dead tuples for AO/CO tables, and so performs the same operations for both `VACUUM FULL` and `VACUUM`.
+Greenplum always rewrites data into new segment files to get rid of dead tuples for AO/CO tables, and performs the same operations for both `VACUUM FULL` and `VACUUM`.
 Due to these difference, Greenplum reports vacuum progress on heap and AO/CO tables using different phases.

 ### <a id="vacuum_progress_heap"></a>Heap Table Vacuum Phases